bartkemps/tring/README.md

 >
 >
 >**Returns:**
->A new TritArray containing the result of the operation.
+>A new TernaryArray containing the result of the operation.
 >
 >
 >**Remarks:**
 >
->This operation causes an implicit conversion to TritArray before combining with the provided trits.
+>This operation causes an implicit conversion to TernaryArray before combining with the provided trits.

-## Ternary3.ITritArray
+## Ternary3.ITernaryArray

 >Represents a basic interface for all trit array implementations, providing core functionality for working with ternary data.
 >This generic interface enables fluent, strongly-typed operations on trit arrays with proper return type preservation.